 Deciduous hollies drop their leaves in fall, making way for stellar winter interest both in the garden and cut arrangements.
 Free of prickles, these species are also often hardier than their evergreen counterparts.
 The North American Ilex decidua ‘Warren’s Red’ (Zones 6–9) is an upright, rounded shrub or spreading small tree, known as possumhaw, growing 6 to 15 feet tall and wide.
 It will fruit heavily if provided a male pollinator such as ‘Red Escort’.
 ‘Byers Golden’ is another notable variety, one with yellow berries.

 The winterberry hybrids (I. verticillata), also native to the US, are even hardier.
 Red Sprite (‘Nana’; Zones 4–8) is a border-friendly dwarf at three to five feet, as is the similarly sized Berry Poppins (‘FarrowBPop’; Zones 3–9).
 Male cultivars ‘Jim Dandy’ and Mr. Poppins (‘FarrowMrP’) serve as great pollinating partners.
-Finally, Little Goblin Red (‘NCIV1’; Zones 3–9) is an unusual evergreen winterberry.
+Finally, Little Goblin Red (‘NCIV1’; Zones 3–9; shown) is an unusual evergreen winterberry.

 Further reading: Little Goblin Winterberry Holly Is a Small Colorful Shrub